Doyosae/Speech_Preprocessing/README.md

 # Introduction
 If you want to do deep learning by speech, you will need this tool.
 This tool helps to make speech preprocessing convenient.
+- from *.pcm file to *.wav file
+- Resampling all *.wav file
+- Creating noisy speech using clean speech and noise.
+(You can set the SNR level you want!)
 #
 # Requirements
 numpy